mjoyshuvo/RestaurantApp/README.md

 ```

 * Logs:
 Logs are recorded for voting.
 Logs can be found in apps/log directory.
-Date wise logs are available here.
+Date wise logs will be there.